 I have the privilege of working at an urban career center where the average age of our clients is 53.
-For older workers, the job search can come with challenges—one of which is facing stereotypes, due to their age, from employers.
+For older workers, the job search can come with challenges—one of which is facing stereotypes from hiring authorities.
+Ageism is alive and well.

 This is unfortunate, as it leads to many qualified older workers being passed over simply due to their age.
 Here are ten common stereotypes older workers face when searching for work: